 Integral ( Ux(x,y) * PHIx(I)(x,y) + Uy(x,y) * PHIy(I)(x,y) ) = Integral ( F(x,y) * PHI(I)(x,y)The set of all such equations yields a linear system for the coefficients of the representation of U.

-The program allows the user to supply two routines:
+The code allows the user to supply two routines:

-The program is also able to write out a file containing the solution value at every node.
+The code is also able to write out a file containing the solution value at every node.
 This file may be used to create contour plots of the solution.

 The original version of this code comes from Professor Janet Peterson.